heartsucker/node-deb/README.md

 dedicated Unix users and groups will be created and your distribution's default init system will start and monitor the process.

-You do not need to add anything to your `package.json` as it uses sane defaults.
+`node-deb` uses sane defaults, so the only thing you need to add to your `package.json` is the app/cli entrypoint.
 However, if you don't like these, there are two options for overrides: command line options, or the JSON object `node_deb` at the top level of your `package.json`.
 A full explanation of the different options can be found by running `node-deb --help`.

 By default, if any of the following files exist, the will be included in the Debian package: `package.json` and `npm-shrinkwrap.json`.